pyllyukko/user.js/README.md

 Here are some of the "highlights" from each category.
 For a full list of settings and references, check the ```user.js``` file itself.

+A full list of Firefox preferences and default values can be found at [DXR](https://dxr.mozilla.org/mozilla-central/source/modules/libpref/init/all.js)

 ### HTML5 / APIs / DOM

 * Disable [geolocation](https://www.mozilla.org/en-US/firefox/geolocation/)